Can I Still Claim If I Don’t Remember the Details of My PCP Deal?

 If you believe your agreement may fall within the scope of car finance mis-selling, uncertainty should not stop you from checking your options.

-For many drivers, a UK PCP claim begins with one simple understanding.
+For many drivers, a UK PCP claim begins with one simple understanding and a car finance refund check.
 Not remembering everything is normal.

 _________